|Issue Type:||Shall Issue|

 The Commonwealth of Virginia requires the you complete approved training conducted by certified instructors and that you include proof of the CCW training along with your application for your Virginia CCW.

-You can complete your training requirements in one of two ways:
+You can complete your training requirements in one of the following ways:

 3. Apply for Your Virginia CCW

-Upon successful completion of your course, you’re ready to fill out your CCW application.
+Upon successful completion of your training requirements, you’re ready to fill out your CCW application.

 In order to obtain your Virginia Non-Resident Concealed Weapon Permit, you’ll need to mail the following in to the Virginia State Police: